Quantum algorithm for estimating volumes of convex bodies: Introduction

 Volume estimation is a notoriously difficult problem.
 References \cite{barany1987computing,elekes1986geometric} proved that any \emph{deterministic algorithm} that approximates the volume of an $n$-dimensional convex body within a factor of $n^{o(n)}$ necessarily makes exponentially many queries to a membership oracle for the convex body.
 Furthermore, Refs.~\cite{dyer1988complexity,khachiyan1988complexity,khachiyan1989problem} showed that estimating the volume exactly (deterministically) is \#P-hard, even for explicitly described polytopes.

 Surprisingly, volumes of convex bodies can be approximated efficiently by \emph{randomized algorithms}.
-Reference \cite{dyer1991random} gave the first polynomial-time randomized algorithm for estimating the volume of a convex body in $\R^{n}$.
-It presents an iterative algorithm that constructs a sequence of convex bodies.
+Dyer, Frieze, and Kannan \cite{dyer1991random} gave the first polynomial-time randomized algorithm for estimating the volume of a convex body in $\R^{n}$.
+They present an iterative algorithm that constructs a sequence of convex bodies.
 The volume of the convex body of interest can be written as the telescoping product of the ratios of the volumes of consecutive convex bodies, and these ratios are estimated by Markov chain Monte Carlo (MCMC) methods via random walks inside these convex bodies.
 The algorithm in~\cite{dyer1991random} has complexity\footnote{Throughout the paper, $\tilde{O}$ omits factors in $\poly(\log R/r, \log 1/\epsilon, \log n)$ where $R$ and $r$ are defined in \eqn{ball-relationship}.} $\tilde{O}(n^{23})$ with multiplicative error $\epsilon=\Theta(1)$.
 Subsequent work~\cite{lovasz1990mixing,applegate1991sampling,dyer1991computing,lovasz1993random,kannan1997random,Lovasz99,LV06} improved the design of the iterative framework and the choice of the random walks.
 The state-of-the-art algorithm for estimating the volume of a general convex body~\cite{lovasz2006simulated} uses $\tilde{O}(n^{4})$ queries to the oracle for the convex body and $\tilde{O}(n^{6})$ additional arithmetic operations.
-It has been an open question for around 15 years to improve this $\tilde{O}(n^{4})$ query complexity.\footnote{The volume estimation literature mainly focuses on improving the dependence on $n$, treating $\epsilon$ as a constant.
-To be more explicit, the algorithm in~\cite{lovasz2006simulated} has query complexity $\tilde{O}(n^{4}/\epsilon^{2})$.}